 For this purpose, we use the tool Workday, a service from Workday Limited, The King’s Building, May Lane, Dublin 7, Ireland (“Workday”).
 Your personal data will be stored by this processor and processed within the EU.

-Fielmann AG, Weidestraße 118a in 22083 Hamburg, is responsible for the processing of your data, possibly together with the respective company (store) of the Fielmann Group (hereinafter referred to jointly as “Fielmann”) where you applied for a job.
+Fielmann Group AG, Weidestrasse 118 a in 22083 Hamburg, Germany, is responsible for the processing of your data, possibly together with the respective company (store) of the Fielmann Group (hereinafter referred to jointly as “Fielmann”) where you applied for a job.
 For applicants in Switzerland, Fielmann AG, Steinenvorstadt 62 in 4051 Basel, is solely responsible for processing your personal data.

 We process the personal data you send us and provide to us during the application procedure in order to conduct the application process for the position you applied for and, if necessary, to establish an employment relationship and for our applicant management.
 The following kinds of personal data may be processed: